radxa/c200-bootupd/README.md

-# Custom EDK2 for Radxa Orin C200
+# Custom EDK2 for Radxa Orin Nano products

-This instruction is only needed if you want to factory reset the SPI flash on the C200's included NVIDIA Jetson Orin Nano module.
+This instruction is only needed if you want to factory reset the SPI flash on the Radxa Orin Nano product's included NVIDIA Jetson Orin Nano module.

-Radxa Orin C200 is factory flashed with a custom EDK2, that can support booting official NVIDIA Jetson Orin Nano SD card image on other storage mediums.
+Radxa Orin Nano products are factory flashed with a custom EDK2, that can support booting official NVIDIA Jetson Orin Nano SD card image on other storage mediums.
 Tested with:

 * USB storage device
 * M.2 NVMe SSD